RSC

 BIRTH DATA AND PLACE:

-March 14, 1967, Pittsburgh, Pennsylvania, USA, but considers Emsworth, Pennsylvania to be his hometown.
+March 14, 1967, Pittsburgh, Pennsylvania, USA, but considers Emsworth,

 His parents, Edward and Alma Fincke, reside in Emsworth, Pennsylvania.